RajeshShahu1/RajeshShahu1/README.md

 ## Thanks for stopping by!
 Here's a little bit about myself...

-I am a Data Engineer and Analyst with over 4 years of hands-on experience building end-to-end data pipelines and business intelligence solutions.
+I am a Senior Data Engineer  with over 5+ years of hands-on experience building end-to-end data pipelines and business intelligence solutions.
 I have a strong foundation in AWS cloud infrastructure, Python, SQL, and big data platforms, with a focus on enabling data-driven decision-making.

 😄 **My pronouns are:** He/Him/His